-Description of asset Valuation hierarchy Basis of valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Overseas bond options Level 2 Option pricing model Annualised volatility of counterparty credit risk Not Required Pooled investments - Equity and bonds Funds Level 2 Values are not published on exchanges and are determined by the investment manager or responsible entity at prescribed valuation points.
-Closing bid price where bid and offer prices are published Closing single price where single price published The valuation is undertaken by the investment manager or responsible entity and advised as a unit or security price.
+Description of asset Valuation hierarchy Basis of valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Overseas bond options Level 2 Option pricing model Annualised volatility of counterparty credit risk Not Required Pooled investments - Equity and bonds Funds Level 2 Closing bid price where bid and offer prices are published Closing single price where single price published The valuation is undertaken by the investment manager or responsible entity and advised as a unit or security price.
 Observable inputs are used.
 The valuation standards followed in these valuations adhere to industry guidelines or to standards set by the constituent documents of the pool or the management agreement.
 Not Required Pooled investments - Property Funds Level 3 Closing bid price where bid and offer prices are published Closing single price where single price published Investments in unlisted property funds are valued at the net asset value (NAV).
-The underlying real estate assets values have been derived by independent valuers on a fair value basis.
-Pricing includes situations where there is little market activity, a net asset value calculations are used, a single price has been advised by the fund manager, underlying assets have been valued by independent external valuers on a fair value basis.
+The underlying real estate assets values have been derived by independent valuers on a fair value basis and generally in accordance with the Royal Institute of Chartered Surveyors' Valuation Standards.
+The significant inputs and assumptions are developed by the respective fund manager.
 Valuations could be affected by the frequency of the independent valuations between the funds.

 Description of asset Valuation hierarchy Basis of valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Unquoted equity - Private Equity / Infrastructure Level 3 Comparable valuation of similar companies in accordance with International Private Equity and Venture Capital Valuation Guidelines (2012) Observable inputs are subject to judgment by the respective manager but are applied in accordance with the appropriate industry guidelines.
-Valuation techniques utilised includes management's cashflow projections, estimates of growth expectations and profitability, profit margin expectations and adjustments to current prices for similar assets Valuations are audited as at 3 I December, and the valuations as at 3 I March reflect cash flow transactions since 3 I December Valuations could be affected by material events occurring between the date of the financial statements provided and the pension fund's own reporting date, by changes to expected cashflows, and by any differences between audited and unaudited accounts
+Valuations are audited as at 31 December, and the valuations as at 31 March reflect cash flow transactions since 31 December.
+Valuations could be affected by material events occurring between the date of the financial statements provided and the pension fund's own reporting date, by changes to expected cashflows, and by any differences between audited and unaudited accounts